 How the under-eye fat grafting procedure works

-Under-eye fat grafting is a cosmetic surgery procedure performed in several precise steps, always under local anesthesia or light sedation depending on the case.
+Under-eye fat grafting is an oculoplastic surgery procedure performed in several precise steps, always under local anesthesia or light sedation depending on the case.

 Fat harvesting